moveplus-app/moveplus-legal/MOVEPLUS_TERMS_AND_CONDITIONS.md

 ### 1. ACCEPTANCE OF TERMS

-By accessing or using Move+ (part of the **Amaya Ecosystem**), you agree to be bound by these Terms and Conditions.
+By accessing or using Move+, you agree to be bound by these Terms and Conditions.
 If you do not agree, do not use the application.

 ### 2. ELIGIBILITY & ACCOUNT